Find Out How to Beat Hip Pain for Good

-Dr. Mendelson practices at Mendelson Kornblum Orthopedic and Spine Specialists, which is a full-service clinic specializing in orthopedics, spine, pain management, and physical therapy.
+Founded Dr. Herbert Mendelson in 1953, Mendelson Kornblum Orthopedic and Spine Specialists is a full-service practice with medical experts in the areas of orthopedics, spine, pain management, and physical therapy.
 Mendelson Kornblum Orthopedics has two offices in the southeastern Michigan area.
 The office in Warren is associated with St. John Macomb Oakland Hospital, and the other in Livonia is associated with St. Mary Mercy Hospital.
 Both hospitals are designated by Blue Cross Blue Shield as Blue Distinction Centers for Hip and Knee Replacements.
 Dr. Mendelson serves as the director of the St. Mary Mercy Center for Joint Replacement.

 New Treatment Options for Hip Pain